ChrisDietrich405/earthsave-baltimore/README.md

 ## IN  ORDER TO UPDATE WEBSITE
  1. npm run build
  2. open earthsave in window explorer
- -open build folder
+ 3. open build folder
- -highlight everything in build folder and compress to zip file Now go to Bluehost and go to left side and open Advanced scroll down to file manager
+ 4. highlight everything in build folder and compress to zip file
+ 5. Now go to Bluehost and go to left side and open Advanced
+ 6. scroll down to file manager
- Open up html_public on left side
+ 7. Open up html_public on left side
- Click on Upload (towards the top)
+ 8. Click on Upload (towards the top)
- Drag the compressed file from windows explorer and drop it in Bluehost at the bottom in Bluehost there's a button to go back click on Reload (towards the top, but not all the way at the top) locate the compressed file in the list of files and highlight it towards upper right hand corner click on extract click on extract files close button click on it
+ 9. Drag the compressed file from windows explorer and drop it in Bluehost
+ 10. at the bottom in Bluehost there's a button to go back
+ 11. click on Reload (towards the top, but not all the way at the top)
+ 12. locate the compressed file in the list of files and highlight it
+ 13. towards upper right hand corner click on extract
+ 14. click on extract files
+ 15. close button click on it